Contact UsInvestorsCareersMediaScienceContact Us

 Currently scientists apply fundamental principles of chemical reactivity, learnings from previous/published experiments, and trial and error processes to predict how molecules will react.
 These reactions are an essential part of the manufacturing process of pharmaceuticals, but the trial-and-error process is often time consuming and expensive.
 However, through Pfizer's collaboration with the University of Cambridge, the adoption of AI and machine learning is seeking to rapidly improve and speed up this process.

-The researchers at the University of Cambridge used a technique called transfer learning, where the AI programme was trained on a different task before being used to help predict chemical reactions.
-Researchers trained the AI programme using a large spectroscopic dataset (Carbon-13 Nuclear Magnetic Resonance), which identifies different chemical environments in a given molecule.
-Having trained the programme on this data alongside Pfizer’s internal chemical reaction data, it was then given the task of trying to predict chemical reaction outcomes.
+The researchers at the University of Cambridge used a technique called transfer learning, where the AI programme was trained on a different task before being used to help predict chemical reactions.1 Researchers trained the AI programme using a large spectroscopic dataset (Carbon-13 Nuclear Magnetic Resonance), which identifies different chemical environments in a given molecule.1 Having trained the programme on this data alongside Pfizer’s internal chemical reaction data, it was then given the task of trying to predict chemical reaction outcomes.

 The results generated by the AI programme were a significant step forward in the development of a predictive tool.

-"The critical breakthrough was realizing that we could leverage chemical knowledge from other sources, not just Pfizer's internal data, to guide our AI's learning.
+"The critical breakthrough was realising that we could leverage chemical knowledge from other sources, not just Pfizer's internal data, to guide our AI's learning.
 In the same way that we often learn more thoroughly through a variety of information sources, so to do these machine learning models.
 We hope to apply this technique of transfer learning towards a 'foundational model' - an AI tool that can be readily deployed towards a plethora of chemical reactivity-based tasks." said Dr Emma King-Smith, lead author of the publication.

 "Our machine learning advance is made possible by the volume and quality of data generated from Pfizer’s late stage functionalisation platform, including negative data which is commonly unreported in chemistry literature.
 This underpins the importance of academic-industry collaborations in advancing AI for chemical sciences"